DecisiveAI/mdai-labs/self_monitoring.md

 ## How it works

-The `mdai-helm-chart` installed `mdai-operator` and `mdai-gateway` expect a destination to send their logs to, but this chart does not manage deploying the logs destination for those services.
+The `mdai-hub` installed `mdai-operator` and `mdai-gateway` expect a destination to send their logs to, but this chart does not manage deploying the logs destination for those services.

 The `mdai-operator` has the ability to manage an opinionated collector, via compatible configurations, called the `mdai-collector` (sometimes referred to as the `hub-monitor`).
 The `mdai-collector` receives from this fixed list of services and sends the logs to a compatible destination.